thatbirdguythatuknownot/sniplections/c-extensions/README.md

 # sniplections/c-extensions
-Collection of C extensions and possibly Cython scripts.
-Probably all of the C extension functions are *really* unsafe.
+Collection of C extensions (Python and Lua) and possibly Cython scripts.
+Most of the C extension functions are *really* unsafe.

 **algos_c.c**<br/>